stuffi3000/beamng-toolpack/README.md

 Check this forum post for more information: https://www.beamng.com/threads/release-world-editor-extension-road-edge-generator.98175/

+### Changelog

+* 1.0: Initial release
+* 1.1: Small update:
+  - Added start fade and end fade parameters
+  - Added option to randomise node placement
+  - Clarified tooltips and interface
+  - Road-edge width can now be a decimal value
+* 1.2: Small update:
+  - Added option to specify texture length
+  - Fixed startFade & endFade numbers being merged together for only the startFade property for number higher than 1.0
+* 1.3: Small update:
+  - Added "overObjects" option
+* 1.4: QoL update:
+  - Added loading and saving of profiles
+  - Profiles are saved in your userfolder/settings
+* 1.5: Bugfix update:
+  - Fixed saved profiles not loading properly

 ## Road Terrain/Material Painter

 The Road Material Painter extension has these functions: